kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 These Pods can be identified based on the ownerReference.
 For these pods:
 - the webhook should not add a scheduling gate
 - the pod reconciler should not create a corresponding Workload object.

+#### Pods replaced on failure

+It is possible that users of plain Pods have a controller for them to handle failures and re-creations.

+Because Kueue can't know if Pods will be recreated or not, it will hold the entirety of the quota until it can determine that the whole Workload finished (all pods are terminated).
+In other words, Kueue won't support [dynamically reclaiming quota](https://github.com/kubernetes-sigs/kueue/issues/78) for plain Pods.

 ### Risks and Mitigations